craftcms/docs/docs/4.x/extend/element-types.md

 Craft::$app->fields->saveLayout($fieldLayout);
 ```

-Or, if the layout is being used by a component that’s stored in the [project config](project-config.md), you can add the field layout to the component’s config, and save it alongside your component.
+Or, if the layout is being used by a configurable component stored in [project config](project-config.md) (as entry types and category groups are), you can add the field layout to its config, and save it alongside your component.

 ```php
 use craft\db\Table;